okfse/openup.okfn.se/_posts/2020-05-15-new-project.md

 ---
-title: "New project to open up public procurement in Sweden"
+title: New project to open up public procurement in Sweden
-date: 2020-05-15
+date: ''
-categories:
+categories: []
-  - blog
 tags:
 - project
 - presentation
-image: /assets/images/illustration-blog-1.png
+image: ''
+cover: "/assets/images/illustration-blog-1.png"
+permalink: new-project

 ---
 ![](/assets/images/illustration-blog-1.png)

 A project to support release and reuse of public procurement data is being launched by [Open Knowledge Sweden](http://openknowledge.online/) and the Swedish Agency for Digital Government ([DIGG](https://www.digg.se/)), probably the first project in Sweden to trace and visualise public procurement patterns with the involvement of both data suppliers and data users.